Nova-Storage/starca/README.md

 **Required Must-have Stories**

--[x] Users will be able to register an account
+- [x] Users will be able to register an account
--[x] Users will be able to log in to their account -[x] Users will be able to view listings of storage places to rent nearby -[] Users will be able to view listings in other selected areas -[x] Users will be able to post listings
+- [x] Users will be able to log in to their account
+- [x] Users will be able to view listings of storage places to rent nearby
+- [ ] Users will be able to view listings in other selected areas
+- [x] Users will be able to post listings
-  -[x] Users will be able to post a picture (implicit intent) for listings -[x] User will be able post details on their storage listing -[x] Users will be able to update their profile
+  - [x] Users will be able to post a picture (implicit intent) for listings
+  - [x] User will be able post details on their storage listing
+- [x] Users will be able to update their profile
--[x] Users will be able to delete their account
+- [x] Users will be able to delete their account
--[ ] User will be able to post multiple pictures for listings -[ ] Users will have a dashboard to select listings/rentals they own -[ ] Users will be able to rate each other
+- [ ] User will be able to post multiple pictures for listings
+- [ ] Users will have a dashboard to select listings/rentals they own
+- [ ] Users will be able to rate each other
--[ ] User will be able to click on a listing to view more details -[ ] Users will be able to chat with their prospective renters/rentees -[ ] User will be able to request to rent a listing
+- [ ] User will be able to click on a listing to view more details
+- [ ] Users will be able to chat with their prospective renters/rentees
+- [ ] User will be able to request to rent a listing
--[ ] Owners will be prompted when a user wants to rent their listing -[ ] User will be prompted to accept the rental once the owner accepts a request
+- [ ] Owners will be prompted when a user wants to rent their listing
+- [ ] User will be prompted to accept the rental once the owner accepts a request

 **Optional Nice-to-have Stories**